mali404/fhir-graphql-wrapper/README.md

 # fhir-graphql-wrapper
 This repository is under construction.

 FHIR (Fast Healthcare Interoperability Resources) is a REST application programming interface (API)-focused standard used to represent and exchange health information.
 FHIR is designed to enable health data, including clinical and administrative data to be exchanged quickly and efficiently.
+Details available at https://hl7.org/fhir/modules.html

 With this work, I am trying develop a GraphQL wrapper on the top of FHIR REST service.
 GraphQL resolves under-fetching & over-fetching inherent in REST architecture.
 Among many other benefits, following are three prominent ones offered by this solution: